mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 { id: 0, text: "Philosopher’s Path", done: true },
 ```

 With TypeScript, we can annotate the types of these objects.
-But if you're building a complex app, sometimes you want to enforce your data modeling beyond conventions and static types.
+But if you're building a complex app, you may want to enforce your data modeling beyond conventions and static types.

 In MobX-State-Tree, we turned that object syntax into a model itself: